NSO-developer/xran-demo/restconfexample.md

       }
     }

-## Use RESTCONF to import NSO data into python
+## Use RESTCONF and PyangBind to import NSO data into python

-Finally, we can use the same PyangBind library to take JSON received from NSO and load it back into python variables.
+Finally, we can use the same PyangBind library to take JSON received from NSO and load it back into the python class hierarchy.

     #!/usr/bin/env python
     import requests